Use SEPP distributions to tap retirement funds penalty-free

 Taxpayer beware!
 One slip up means total disqualification

-While taking SEPP distributions can be a great way to avoid the 10 percent penalty, it comes at a high price.
-Taxpayers must be careful not to violate any of the SEPP technical requirements (IRC §72(q)(2)(D)).
+Taking SEPP distributions can be a great way to avoid the 10 percent penalty.
+However, be careful not to violate any of the SEPP technical requirements (IRC §72(q)(2)(D)).
 Any violation, including taking a distribution that isn’t considered substantially equal, will result in total disqualification – meaning the taxpayer would owe penalties on all previous SEPP distributions, plus interest.

-Here’s an example: For the past four years, Jon has taken annual distributions of $5,000 from his IRA, in which he had zero basis.
-Each year, he paid tax on the distribution and reported the exemption on Form 5329.
+For the past four years, Jon has taken annual distributions of $5,000 from his IRA, in which he had zero basis.
+Each year, he paid tax on the distribution and reported the SEPP distribution exception on Form 5329.
 However, in year 5, he took an extra $2,000 from the IRA to make a down payment on a new car.

 That was his mistake.
 Jon changed his distribution amount.
 Now, he must pay a 10 percent penalty on the $2,000 distribution (as well as the tax) – and a 10 percent penalty on the previous four distributions he took totaling $20,000, plus interest.

 There are three ways to determine the SEPP distribution amount

 There’s no special form to take the first SEPP distribution.
 However, there is a process for determining what to take out.
 Taxpayers must use one of three methods to determine how much their substantially equal payments should be: